dscarmo/IA368X_Diedre_Joany_Leard/README.md

 # Predição de Sobrevivência em Pacientes com Tumor Cerebral

 ## Descrição Resumida do Projeto
-O desafio Brain Tumor Segmentation Challenge (BraTS) contribui diretamente na provisão de dados públicos de ressonância magnética para pesquisa sobre tumor cerebrais, com diversas tarefas envolta da tarefa principal de segmentação dos tumores.
-Uma destas tarefas é a utilização de segmentações para estudar a possibilidade de predição de sobrevivência dos pacientes.
+O desafio Brain Tumor Segmentation Challenge (BraTS) contribui diretamente na provisão de dados públicos de ressonância magnética para pesquisa sobre tumores cerebrais, com diversas tarefas envolta da segmentação dos tumores.
+Uma destas, é a utilização de segmentações para estudar a possibilidade de predição de sobrevivência dos pacientes.
 O diagnóstico de Tumor Cerebral frequentemente acompanha uma previsão de tempo de vida do paciente, onde a acurácia desta previsão pelo médico pode melhorar a qualidade de vida antes do óbito, também chamada de qualidade de morte.
 Este trabalho pretende experimentar com os dados públicos do BraTS, com objetivo de prever com menor erro possível o tempo de sobrevivência dos pacientes, utilizando-se das segmentações manuais providas.
 Comparamos modelos de aprendizado de máquina tradicionais e baseados em Aprendizado Profundo.
 Os dados incluem anotações da idade e do tempo que o paciente sobreviveu, que são usados como referência.
 Os melhores resultados encontrados foram de ?.

 ## Abstract in English
 The Brain Tumor Segmentation Challenge (BraTS) challenge directly contributes to the provision of public MRI data for brain tumor research, with several tasks surrounding the main task of tumor segmentation.
 One of these tasks is the use of segmentations to study the possibility of predicting patient survival.
 The diagnosis of Cerebral Tumor often accompanies a prediction of the patient's lifetime, where the accuracy of this prediction by the physician can improve the quality of life before death, also called quality of death.
 This work intends to experiment with the public data of BraTS, in order to predict the survival time of patients with the least possible error, using the manual segmentations provided.
 We compare traditional machine learning models based on Deep Learning.
 The data includes notes on patient's age survival in days, which is used as a reference.
 The best results found were from ?.

 ## Equipe
-Diedre Santos do Carmo - 211492\
+Diedre Santos do Carmo - 211492

-Joany do Socorro Santa Rosa Rodrigues - 264440\
+Joany do Socorro Santa Rosa Rodrigues - 264440

 Leard de Oliveira Fernandes - 98413

 ## Vídeo do Projeto